Mula, Spain: Geography

 Part of Sierra Espuña mountain range occupies part of the municipality.
 Another remarkable geographical element is Mula river and a stretch of it traverses Mula.
-There are also some arroyos (cheeks) or ramblas.
+There are also some arroyos (creeks) or ramblas.

 History

 There is evidence of human occupancy from the Prehistory, specifically the Neolithic.
 During the Calcolithic this municipality was also occupied by people of the Argaric civilization.

-The people that lived in the territory during the Bronze Age have left a remarkable site: El Cigarralejo, which was a Iberian settlement and included a necropolis and a shrine.
+The people that lived in the territory during the Bronze Age have left a remarkable site: El Cigarralejo, which was an Iberian settlement and included a necropolis and a shrine.

 During the Roman Hispania era there was also people presence in the current municipality.
 Remains of that presence are some archaeological sites.
 One of them is a former villa named Villaricos.
 There were people in a former town that is currently an archaeological site named Cerro de la Almagra.

 In Muslim Iberian Peninsula era there were people living in Mula and they established a town at the same place as the current town.